HKU-BAL/Clair3/docs/full_alignment_training.md

 **Hints**

-> - The whole procedure was break into blocks for better readability and error-tracing.
+> - The whole procedure was broken into blocks for better readability and error-tracing.
 > - For each `parallel` command ran with the `--joblog` option, we can check the `Exitval` column from the job log output.
-If the column contains a non-zero value, it means error occurred, please try to rerun the block again.
+If the column contains a non-zero value, it means error occurred; please try to rerun the block.
-> - We suggest to use absolute path everywhere.
+> - We suggest using absolute path everywhere.
-> - We suggest to use a unified VCF for true variant and non-variant labeling, check here for more details on how to generate a unified VCF for each training sample.
+> - We suggest using a unified VCF for true variant and non-variant labeling, check here for more details on how to generate a unified VCF for each training sample.

 This section shows how to build multiple compressed binary file for multiple samples with or without multiple coverages.